ArnaudLigny/leo-bot/README.md

 ### Slack token

-You need to set a environment variable:
+You need to set an environment variable:

 ```bash
 export SLACK_BOT_TOKEN="xoxb-XXXXXXXXXXXX-XXXXXXXXXXXXXXXXXXXXXXXX"